Cray-HPE/docs-sat/docs/introduction.md

 components.

 SAT offers a command line utility which uses subcommands.
 There are similarities between SAT commands and `xt` commands used on the Cray XC platform.
-For more information on SAT commands, see [System Admin Toolkit Command Overview](#system-admin-toolkit-command-overview).
+For more information on SAT commands, see [SAT Command Overview](#sat-command-overview).

 Six Kibana Dashboards are included with SAT.
 They provide organized output for system health information.